The Jewish Cemetery of Gunzenhausen

 The Jewish religious community of Bavaria offers further information on this cemetery's history: http://ikg-bayern.de/rsfr_1.html

-The building contractor Frosch from Gunzenhausen built Tahara House with the prayer room.
+The building contractor Frosch from Gunzenhausen built the Tahara House with the prayer room.
 In these rooms the dead were cleansed and prepared for burial, and guarded till the burial, which was supposed to take place the following day, if possible.
 At the grave the “Hesped”, (funeral oration) was spoken.
 The Theilheimer family descendents have sent us the oration texts of their parent’s funerals.
 One of them can be found here.

-In the Jewish religion the grave stone/monument is of great importance.
-They are often inscribed with symbols that tell about the meaning of the deceased’s life.
+Headstones are often inscribed with symbols that tell about the meaning of the deceased’s life.
 Unfortunately on the gravestones in the Gunzenhausen cemetery the symbols of the “blessing hands” or the “ram’s horn” are a rarety .

 Cemetery 1938